Bamboo Mattress Savvy Shoppers Buyers Guide

 This is the most “green” approach to creating the bamboo cover for a mattress.
 Machines and natural enzymes break down the bamboo plant into a yarn.
 This is similar to the way clothes are made from the flax or hemp plant.

-What Manufacturers Won’t Tell You About Those Manufacturing Processes
+What Manufacturers Won’t Tell You About Their Manufacturing Processes

 The most widely-used chemical process used to produce bamboo fabric involves the same extremely harsh chemicals used to produce rayon.
 The end product is therefore known as “bamboo rayon.”
 Bamboo rayon is the most common bamboo fabric you can find, especially in bamboo sheets.